lukmanr/CLVPipelines/README.md

 ## Running the pipelines using Kubeflow Pipelines UI

 ### Downloading the sample dataset
-The pipelines expect source training and scoring data with the below schema.
+The pipelines expect source training and scoring data represent customer transactions with the below schema.
 Refer to previous articles in CLV series to understand in more detail feature engineering and modelling techniques used in developing Customer Lifetime Value models.

 | Field | Type |
 |-------|------|